 College is one of the most important experiences in any individual’s life.
 During your college years, you discover your passions and interests.
 You start trying to answer one important question: “What is my purpose in life?”

-Getting involved in the activities and clubs that your college offers is a great way to find the answer to this question and begin to plan your life after graduation.
+Getting involved in the activities and clubs is a great way to find the answer to this question.
+It can also help you plan your life after graduation.
 But, for many international students, choosing the best activities and groups to join can be a stressful decision.

 Join Your School’s Social Media Pages

-Follow Your Heart and Dreams When Choosing Student Clubs
+Follow Your Passion When Choosing Student Clubs

 Do Not Be Afraid to Ask for Help

-Throw Your Hat in the Ring and Think Outside of the Box
+Think Outside of the Box